pln0w/tl-codechallege/README.md

 `make build` - builds images and runs and attaches server container

 ## How to test entire flow
-`make test` - automatically presents entire flow
+`make full-test` - automatically presents entire flow

 ## Makefile commands to play with